akio-sone/dvn-install-demo/readme.md

+**This is a forked project mainly to provide extra information for users whose host-machine environment is Microsoft Windows.**

 # The Dataverse Network (DVN) Install Demo

 "The Dataverse Network is an open source application to publish, share, reference, extract and analyze research data." -- http://thedata.org